10 Things You Should Know about Solar Panels

 2. Solar energy is completely free and renewable

 Once the initial solar panel costs are covered, you will not need to spend a cent on the electricity they produce.
 Moreover, you will reduce your carbon footprint by using solar energy, since it is totally green and renewable.
-Solar energy users save, annually, as much as 75 million barrels of oil and 35 million tons of carbon dioxide.
+Solar energy users save, annually, as much as 75 million barrels of oil and 35 million tonnes of carbon dioxide.
 Plus, a huge amount of power can be harnessed from the sun: in just one hour, the Earth receives more energy than it would consume in an entire year (approximately 120 terawatts).

 3. What are they made of?